What is the Florida National Scenic Trail?

 For navigational maps, tips, and more information on hiking the Florida National Scenic Trail, you can visit the Florida Trail Association's website here.

-Visit our “Mapping Tools” page to learn more about how you can locate the Florida National Scenic Trail.
+Visit our Maps & Publications page to learn more about how you can locate the Florida National Scenic Trail.

 One of the greatest aspects of the Florida National Scenic Trail experience is that it can vary greatly depending on the user’s location.
 From the swamps of Big Cypress to the beach walks of Gulf Islands National Seashore to the dikes and levees around Lake Okeechobee, there are vastly different environments to be found.

-In terms of what users can do once they get to the Trail, hiking and wildlife viewing are always great options as the FNST is primarily a foot-path.
-While hiking is the primary activity taking place on the Trail, there are many other recreation opportunities for FNST visitors.
-Some Florida National Scenic Trail land managers allow biking, horseback riding, paddling, camping, hunting, or swimming on their properties.
-It is always a good idea to check with the local land manager (i.e. the State Park Service, water management district, FWC, etc.) to find out what uses are allowed on and around their sections of FNST.
+It is always a good idea to check with the local land manager (i.e. the State Park Service, water management district, FWC, etc.) to find out what uses are allowed on and around your local sections of FNST.

 The flora & fauna on the FNST can also vary greatly by sections of trail.
 Florida is home to unique environments, some of which are not seen anywhere else in the world.
 This means that FNST users have prime access to some of the best nature and wildlife viewing opportunities in the country.